-In Malaysia, you can enjoy incredible food on a backpacker’s budget.
-The country has deliciously diverse food and some of its best dishes can be tasted at simple street food stands and hawker centres.
-Here is what to eat and where to find the most famous street food in Malaysia.
+In Penang, you can enjoy incredible food on a backpacker’s budget.
+This island state in Malaysia has deliciously diverse cuisine and many of the country’s best dishes can be tasted at its markets and food courts.
+Here’s your complete guide to where to find the best street food in Penang and what to eat there.

-Eating is an obsession in Malaysia and locals will travel across the country in search of the most exquisite version of a certain dish.
+Eating is an obsession in Penang and locals will travel across the island in search of the most exquisite version of a certain dish.
 A common greeting is sudah makan? meaning, ‘have you eaten?’

-Thanks to Malaysia’s geography, political history and strong focus on international trade, its cuisine has been influenced by countries including China, India, Indonesia, Thailand, the Netherlands, Portugal and the UK.
-This cultural diversity to its food gives its dishes complex flavours that excite and delight the palate.
+Thanks to Penang’s geography, political history and strong focus on international trade, the food of Penang has been influenced by countries including China, India, Indonesia, Thailand, the Netherlands, Portugal and the UK.
+This cultural diversity gives Penang’s dishes complex flavours that make your mouth water.

 Discover the fascinating stories and food of George Town, Penang in this dedicated tour.

-Where to find the best street food in Malaysia
+Where to find the best street food in Penang

-On my travels around Malaysia, I discovered so much tasty food.
-Read on to find out about all the best dishes and where to find them.
+On my travels around Malaysia, I discovered so much good food in Penang.
+Read on to find out about all the best Penang food and where to eat in Penang.

-In the evenings, an array of temptingly cheap and scrumptious food stalls lines Chulia Street in George Town, not far from the popular hostels and guest houses on Love Lane.
+In the evenings, head to Chulia Street for an array of temptingly cheap and scrumptious night food in Penang.
+It’s not far from the popular hostels and guest houses on Love Lane.

-In Penang, I also discovered a huge hawker centre and night market named Red Garden Food Paradise.
-It is located on 20 Lebuh Leith in George Town, close to the Chocolate and Coffee Museum.
+In George Town, I also discovered a huge hawker centre and night market named Red Garden Food Paradise, close to the Chocolate and Coffee Museum.
 Offering an astonishing array of cuisines under one roof, it really is a Malaysia food paradise.
 I wanted to eat everything!

 street food in malaysia

-I chose stewed pork with mooi chai steamed rice, washed down with iced liquid sugar cane.
+One of my favourites was stewed pork with steamed rice, washed down with iced liquid sugar cane (see photo below).
 The marinated meat was darkly sweet and melted in my mouth.
 Meanwhile, the liquid sugar cane provided the refreshing sugary hit I needed as a respite from the day’s hot sunshine.

 Malaysian food